bakame-php/dice-roller/README.md

 ### Rollable

-To be rollable, objects MUST implements the `Bakame\DiceRoller\Type\Rollable` interface.
+To be rollable, objects MUST implements the `Bakame\DiceRoller\Rollable` interface.

 ```php
 <?php